 Having said that, there are times when it’s wise to walk away from something too risky, and getting good advice can help you to understand the difference.
 That way, you can prevent your emotions from keeping a good deal on the right track.

 Emotions can run high when it gets close to the closing date.
 Of course, there is uncertainty with any change.
 It is advisable to remember why you wanted to sell in the first place and look forward to those things that you want to do after your business is sold.
 There will always be some mixed feelings, and that’s understandable.
 With your transition period, you will be able to ease into retirement or the next phase of your life.

 You also may have uncertainty about whether the sale will close or not.
-One thing we tell our clients is that once we have a signed contract and a closing date the chances are 95% that the deal will close.
-So while nothing is certain you can feel comfortable that things are looking good to move on to the next chapter of your life.
+We tell our clients that once we have a signed contract and a closing date, the chances are 95% that the deal will close.
+So while nothing is certain, you can feel comfortable that things are looking good to move on to the next chapter of your life.

 Synergy Business Brokers

-We look forward to working with you in creating a positive experience during the sale of your business.
+We look forward to working with you to create a positive experience during the sale of your business.
 To hear from some of our clients and Brokers, please watch our brief video.